-The subcommittee finds there exist significant scientific/engineering challenges to resolve before initiating construction.
+The subcommittee finds that significant scientific and engineering challenges need to be resolved before initiating construction.
 The proposal requires further elaboration, especially regarding whether it would provide dedicated computing-perhaps as part of ASCR program facilities-or function in a more limited way.
 NSF provides both dedicated computing and community engagement through NCAR for its Community Earth System Model.
 The subcommittee recommends exploring how ESMAC can complement Earth system modeling activities at NSF as well as other agencies and internationally.
-More detailed scoping for ESMAC should be developed through community workshops, which would address the scientific/engineering challenges and how ESMAC will complement other national and international activities noted above.
+More detailed scoping for ESMAC should be developed through community workshops, which would address the scientific and engineering challenges and how ESMAC will complement the other national and international activities noted above.